 Libel defames someone’s character in a writing; slander defames character by a spoken word.
 This behavior is considered an illegal act in Florida (see Chapter 836 of Florida Statutes) and significant damages can be awarded.
 In fact, in some instances, millions of dollars in damage awards have been paid to defamation plaintiffs here.

-This is because punitive damages can be assessed in Florida defamation claims.
+This is because punitive damages can be assessed in Florida defamation lawsuits.
 Punitive damages are those that the plaintiff does not have to prove with receipts, accounting experts, and the like.
-Instead, they are exemplary damages that Florida law allows to be awarded in order to punish the wrongdoer, making an example of them, thereby sending a message to others that this type of act is not tolerated in the Sunshine State.
+Instead, they are exemplary damages that Florida law allows to be awarded in order to punish the wrongdoer, making an example of them, thereby sending a message to others that this type of behavior will not be tolerated in the Sunshine State.

-Examples of Defamation Victims Who Sued and Won in Florida Courts
+Examples of Defamation Cases Where The Victims Won Compensation

-It’s impossible to describe all the possible scenarios where someone in Florida can be hurt by a written statement (libel) or by something someone said (slander) that defames their character.
-Some cases are so blatant that settlements are reached long before any lawsuit is filed.
+It is impossible to describe all the possible scenarios where someone in Florida can be hurt by a written statement (libel) or by something someone said (slander) that defames their character.
+Some statements are so harmful that settlements are reached long before any lawsuit is filed.

-These cases demonstrate how victims of libel or slander have found justice after filing a defamation lawsuit here.
-Here are a few interesting examples:
+Here are a few interesting appellate court decisions that demonstrate how victims of libel or slander have found justice after filing a defamation lawsuit in our courts: